shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 See also: [child](#child), and [subgroup](#subgroup).

-## per

-Do not use **per** because it can have several different meanings.

-Use the specific prepositional phrase instead:

-- for each
-- through
-- by
-- every
-- according to

 ## permissions

 Do not use [**roles**](#roles) and **permissions** interchangeably.
 Each user is assigned a role.
 Each role includes a set of permissions.